luke071/rocky-linux-basics/README.md

 chmod 711 ~
 chmod 711 ~
 ```
+1.10 Test access to websites.
-10. Browser accessibility test of the user's home directory.
+Browser accessibility test of the user's home directory.
 http://192.168.0.50/~student - will show the page in the student user directory
 ![alt text](./assets/4.png)

+1.11 After adding a 2 GB disk to the machine, create two partitions of 1 GB each with automatic punting after reboot.
-11. After adding a new hard drive in Virtualbox (with the Pre-allocate Full Size option).
+After adding a new hard drive in Virtualbox (with the Pre-allocate Full Size option).
 ```bash
 lsblk
 ```